MKindberg/MKindberg/README.md

 ## Tutorials
 ### [monkeylang](https://github.com/mkindberg/monkeylang)
-Exploring how compilers work by following the books "Writing an interpreter in Go" and "Writing a compiler in Go" but changing the language to Rust.
+Exploring how compilers work by following the books [Writing an interpreter in Go](https://interpreterbook.com/) and [Writing a compiler in Go](https://compilerbook.com/) but changing the language to Rust.

 ### [zig-kilo](https://github.com/mkindberg/zig-kilo)
 Was curious about how text editors worked, followed [this tutorial](https://viewsourcecode.org/snaptoken/kilo/) but wrote it in Zig.
 Also started to add some additional small features.